bcd/freewpc/machine/tz/tz.md

 Advanced bonus info:yes_no, YES

 # Tweak the drop time for the throw automatically
+# Doesnt currenly work
 Auto SWAG:yes_no, NO

+# Dont allow throw, as the drag may cause damage to the table
+Mag Throw:yes_no, YES

 ##########################################################################
 # Items for the Feature Audits menu.